Mamba413/Ball/README.md

 bcov = 0.0081472, p-value = 0.01
 alternative hypothesis: random variables are dependent
 ```
-Therefore, the relationship between width and length of sepal and petal is exists.
+Therefore, the relationship between width and length of sepal and petal exists.

 #### **bcorsis**

-We simulate a dataset and demonstrate the usage of **bcorsis** function as follow.
+We generate a dataset and demonstrate the usage of **bcorsis** function as follow.

 ```{r}
 ## simulate a ultra high dimensional dataset: